kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/All Planets Unrestricted.md

 - [Hotshot](../Major%20Glitches/Hotshot) back to C3 docks save
 - Exit to Refugee Landing Pad
 - Equip Killblaster to Atton
-> Auto-Level Atton
+- ‘>’ Auto-Level Atton
 - Enter Entertainment Promenade
 - Run right into the Cantina
 - Walk to Bar to trigger Twin suns
 - Kill Twin Suns
-} Unequip(
-- You have to open menu quickly before being teleported out of the area and manually select your equipment button with the mouse
+- ‘}’ Unequip (You have to open menu quickly before being teleported out of the area and manually select your equipment button with the mouse)
 - Fade out then mash crewmates
 - T3/Atton conversation then Hard save
 - [Hotshot](../Major%20Glitches/Hotshot) to Auto-Save